Azordev/backend-template/docs/en/INSTALLATION.md

 - Enter localhost:8000 in a browser to see the Swagger documentation for the server.

-## Set environmental variables
+## Set environment variables

 As we are professional here we need at least 3 environments: Development (for modify code at will), Test (to check if everything is working fine), and Production (The one that clients will use).
 Each one needs a different database (you can use the same DB for dev and test *if you know what are you doing*).

-This project uses `dotenv` and `cross-env` to manage environmental variables and avoid exposing valuable info like the credentials of your server.
+This project uses `dotenv` and `cross-env` to manage environment variables and avoid exposing valuable info like the credentials of your server.
 We can put all the secret info in the file `.env` as it is not shared in public (note in .gitignore we are not sharing this file).
 But it also implies that you have to take care of add the variables' values yourself.

 Thats why you can see in .env example that we have 4 set of variables: